eclipse-thingweb/website/content/smart-coffee-machine.md

         log(scheduledTask['message'], scheduledTask);
 {{< / highlight >}}

-It's also possible to set a client-side handler for events.
+As it is already mentioned above, we also want a client to subscribe for events emitted from the producer Thing.

 {{< highlight js "linenos=table" >}}
-        thing.subscribeEvent('outOfResource', (data) => {
+        // Let's set up a handler for outOfResource event thing.subscribeEvent('outOfResource', (data) => {
+            // Here we are simply logging the message when the event is emitted
-            log('outOfResource event:', data);
+            // But, of course, could have a much more sophisticated handler log('outOfResource event:', data);
         });
 {{< / highlight >}}